Snap Saboteur election

 - She asked voters to reject any challenge to Nato-led, neo-liberal, internationalist interventionism – Brexit was a rejection of just this neo-liberal internationalist order (May seems to have shot herself in the foot with the traditional Labour Brexiteers by making her manifesto even more internationalist, when she committed the UK to spending 0.7% of UK GDP on foreign aid).

-May, in short, tried to run a Brexit election with the kind of “project fear” platform which failed for the Remain campaign.
-In so doing, she heaped the kind of derision on Corbyn normally dished out by the Saboteurs to her Brexit supporting target voters.
+May, in short, tried to run a Brexit election with the kind of “project fear” platform which failed for both the Clinton and Remain campaigns.
+In so doing, she heaped the kind of derision on Corbyn normally dished out by the Saboteurs to her Brexit-supporting target voters.

 “Strong and stable in Europe” – what a perfect Saboteur slogan.